-- SecondMarket, Inc. licenses and uses a trading software platform provided by TradeBlock to operate its bitcoin trading desk.
-This platform also facilitates SecondMarket, Inc.'s acting as the Authorized Participant. - Barry E. Silbert, the founder of SecondMarket and an officer of the Sponsor, indirectly owns approximately 1.5% of TradeBlock's voting equity and acts an advisor to TradeBlock.
+- Genesis Global Trading, Inc. licenses and uses a trading software platform provided by TradeBlock to operate its bitcoin trading desk.
+This platform also facilitates Genesis Global Trading, Inc.'s acting as the Authorized Participant. - Barry E. Silbert, the founder of Digital Currency Group, Inc. and an officer of the Sponsor, acts as an advisor to TradeBlock and owns less than 1.0% of TradeBlock's voting equity. - Digital Currency Group, Inc., the sole member and parent company of the Sponsor owns approximately 1.2% of TradeBlock's voting equity and owns warrants representing approximately 1.0% of TradeBlock's voting equity.